-Whether you are coming straight from your home country with zero experience working in a Japanese environment or are a long time expat looking to expand your horizons, this guide can help you find your next job in Japan!
+Whether you are coming from your home country with zero experience working in a Japanese environment or are a long-time expat looking to expand your horizons, this guide can help you find your next job in Japan!

 What are your career options in Japan?

-Most foreigners that come to Japan start off their careers as English teachers, whether its through the well-known JET Programme or a private English conversation company (Eikaiwa).
+Most foreigners who come to Japan start their careers as English teachers, especially Americans, through the well-known JET Program or a private English conversation company (Eikaiwa).
 Expats often spend from 1 to 5 years in that position while picking up and improving their Japanese language skills.

-Where to look for a job
+Where to look for a job in Japan

-There are many ways to look for a job in Japan, the easiest being via the internet.
+There are many ways to look for a job in Japan; the easiest way to find job postings is via the internet through job boards.
 The only danger to applying to potential jobs online is how generic your cover letter and resume will start to sound after the 5th application.

-|GaijinPot Jobs||GaijinPot mainly caters to English speakers with low level Japanese skills.
-Most of the postings are for English teaching positions|
+|GaijinPot Jobs||GaijinPot is a site that mainly caters to English speakers with low level Japanese skills.
+Most of the postings are for English teaching jobs.
+Mostly in language schools.|

 |Daijob||Daijob is the hub for information technology and finance positions.
 There are many interesting career opportunities on Daijob ranging from investment banking to accounting.
-However many positions require the relevant qualifications and a high level of Japanese.|
+However, many positions require the relevant qualifications and a high level of Japanese.|

 |JobsInJapan||JobsInJapan also has a high number of English teaching and IT jobs, but the site also provides other options too.|

 |CareerCross||CareerCross has jobs in almost every field, many that offer visa sponsorship since the positions call for technical skills.
 Many positions require a high level of Japanese.|

 |Indeed||Indeed is originally an American employment search engine, however many Japanese companies post openings.
 All postings are in Japanese so applicants will be expected to have a high level of Japanese (at least N2).
 Indeed is not often used by foreigners in Japan so competition won’t be as fierce.|

-A common mistake many foreign applicants make is talk about how that job will give them the opportunity to improve their Japanese ability/get to know Japanese culture/realise their dream of living in Japan, etc.
+A common mistake many foreign applicants make is to talk about how that job will allow them to improve their Japanese ability/get to know Japanese culture/realize their dream of living in Japan, etc.

-When attending these events, it’s important to take some business cards with you.
+When attending these events, taking some business cards with you is essential.
 The exchange of business cards (名刺交換) is deeply ingrained in Japanese business etiquette.
-There are some rules to exchanging business cards the main being:

 - Give and receive cards using both hands.